Cutting planes for signomial programming: Convex outer approximation

-Finding facets of $s$ can be reduced to a more general problem of finding facets of supermodular functions over Boolean hypercubes.
+Finding facets of $s$ could be reduced to a more genera problem of finding facets of supermodular functions over binary hypercubes.
 We note that a similar argument can show that both power functions and multilinear terms over any product subset of $\bR^h_+$ are supermodular.

+One may exploit the increasing difference property to determine candidate sets of affine independent points when searching for facets.
+When $h = 2,$ we provide explicit projected formulations of convex envelopes of power functions.
+As a result, our cutting plane algorithm can efficiently separate outer approximation cuts for low-order problems.
+For $h = 1$, the only facet is $s(0) + (s(1)- s(0))w_1$.